- Our Firm

 Identifying the source of your ear injury could allow you to prove causation to an insurance company during a San Bernardino workers’ compensation claim.
 It could also lend the possibility of filing a personal injury lawsuit.
 You may have grounds to bring a claim against your employer, for instance, for the negligent failure to prevent your hearing loss.
 If a party other than your employer is to blame, you could receive an award through both workers’ compensation insurance and a civil suit.
 Our lawyers at DiMarco | Araujo | Montevideo can review your legal options with you.

 A lawsuit could repay your past and future medical bills, as well as 100% of your lost wages.
-You could also receive compensation for non-economic damages such as emotional distress, physical suffering and lost quality of life.
+You could also receive compensation for non-economic damages such as emotional distress, physical suffering, and lost quality of life.
 In most cases, an injury claim can result in greater compensation than an insurance settlement.
-Speak to our work injury lawyers, however, for an evaluation of your particular case.
+Speak to our work injury lawyers in San Bernardino, however, for an evaluation of your particular case.

 Obtaining fair and full compensation for all your damages may take bringing one or multiple defendants to trial.
 At DiMarco | Araujo | Montevideo, we are prepared to do what is necessary for maximum financial relief for you and your family.
 If you have occupational ear injuries and/or hearing loss, contact our San Bernardino attorneys to schedule a free consultation.
 We can answer your legal questions at no cost or obligation.
 Call (909) 436-4610 today.